-The Repayment Assistance Plan (RAP) and the Repayment Assistance Plan for Borrowers with a Permanent Disability (RAP-PD) make it easier for you to manage your apprentice loan debt.
+The Repayment Assistance Plan (RAP) and the Repayment Assistance Plan for Borrowers with Disabilities (RAP-D) make it easier for you to manage your apprentice loan debt.
 During the 6-month period of Repayment Assistance, your monthly apprentice loan payments will either be reduced or you will not have to make any payments, depending on your financial situation (earnings, family size, and outstanding loan debt).

 Enrolment is not automatic and you must re-apply every 6 months.